mmirolim/gpp/README.md

 # Gpp - go preprocessor (AST hacking experiment)

 Until everyone waits for Go 2.0 and Generics let’s sprinkle some sugar with “macros”.
 Gpp is macro preprocessor and library.
-Expansion all identified macros is done before calling go build/run.
-Macros defined in macro library have a signature of regular functions and defined as AST mutation function in go so there is no new syntax to learn.
-There are currently Log_μ, Try_μ and Map/Filter/Reduce macros defined.
+Expansion of all identified macros is done before calling go build/run.
+Macros defined in macro library have a signature of regular functions and defined as AST mutation function in go code so there is no new syntax to learn.
+There are currently Log_μ, Try_μ, and Map/Filter/Reduce macros defined.
 Benefits of AST macros are defining DSLs, simulate type parametric functions and extend the language without losing compile-time type safety, code bloat with code generation and without using slow/inconvenient reflection or unsafe packages.

 ## Examples